HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/script_application_security/import_export_config.md

 ![Afileresourcecmpnt](../../../images/image.png){ width="300" }

 While images are explicitly managed through `imageresourcecmpnt.allowedmimetypes`, it is less clear how other file types (HTML, JavaScript, CSS) are controlled at the WCM level.
 Logically, a similar property such as `fileresourcecmpnt.allowedmimetypes` should exist to manage these file types.
-The default Script Application import properties listed above remain the primary way to manage HTML, script, and style files.
+However, the default Script Application import properties listed above remain as the primary way to manage HTML, script, and style files.

 ### Best Practices for Overriding Properties